madfam-io/plinto/apps/docs/README.md

 ## 📋 Overview

-The Plinto Documentation site provides comprehensive guides, API references, SDK documentation, and tutorials for developers integrating with the Plinto platform.
+The Janua Documentation site provides comprehensive guides, API references, SDK documentation, and tutorials for developers integrating with the Janua platform.
 Built with Next.js and MDX for a superior documentation experience.

 ## 🚀 Quick Start